aerogear/modern-appdev-workshop/README.md

 6. Run `graphback generate` to generate schema and resolvers

-7. Run `docker-compose up -d` to run your database and `graphback db` to create database resources in postgres database.
+7. Run `docker-compose up -d` to run your database.

+7a.
+Run `graphback db` to create database resources in postgres database.

 8. Run `npm run start` to start the server